endformdev/docs/src/content/docs/reference/endform-config.md

 - A hostname pattern `my-domain.com`, `*.interal.org`
 - An IP literal like `127.0.0.1`
 - `<loopback>` to match interfaces `localhost`, `*.localhost`, `127.0.0.1`, `[::1]`

+### `organizationId`

+Specify which organization id this project should run within.
+Is the highest precedence configuration for organization id when running suites.
+Makes suite runs fail if the authenticated user does not have access to that organization.